TheLucasSchwarz/zeroshotENGINE/docs/Overview_IDZSC_and_HDZSC.md

     *   The function uses the `prompt_build` DataFrame and the specified `prompt_ids_list` to construct prompts.
     *   Each prompt consists of blocks defined in `prompt_block_cols` (e.g., "Block\_A\_Introduction", "Block\_C\_Definition").
     *   These blocks are filled with instructions, definitions, and task descriptions to guide the LLM.
+    *   Every final prompt is than combined with the text and optional context of the current unit of analysis.

 2.  **LLM Interaction:**
     *   The prompts are sent to the LLM via the specified `client` and `model`.